SealEnthusiast/zelda64RomHack/README.md

-# Zelda 64: Seal's Small RomHack
+# Zelda 64: Seal's Small Rom Hack

-Loris ipsum
+This is my first ever Rom Hack, unlike my other projects this one is unthemed and designed to just be a bunch of different areas

 ## Features in development

-- 6 new areas (Including a boss and mini boss)
+- 5 new areas (START -> Courtyard -> Dungeon 1 -> Water Maze -> Ice Cavern -> Dungeon -> END)

-- MM and OOT support
+- MM and OOT support (MM Version has been reworked for MM items)

 ## Features planned